-We all write for a variety of reasons.
-For therapy, to expose and exhaust our dark cloudy minds, to release our inner angst by feeling united.
+We all write for the sanity of reason.
+For self therapy, to expose and exhaust our dark cloudy minds, to release our inner angst to feel relief.
 You don’t need to be good at it, as it will eventually refine itself, find its own flow.
+Words speckled with dredge.

-We were all forced to write a story or an essay in school, which often became a dreadful exercise.
-It became a chore, as the English teacher gave us a skeleton to prose but rarely a plot.
+We were all forced to write a story in school, which often became a dreadful exercise.
+It became a chore, as the English teacher gave us a skeleton to prose, but rarely a plot.

 Plenty of frustration was endured late at night, the pending deadline, in the attempts to structure a sentence, develop a story.